FernleafSystems/Shield-Security-for-WordPress/readme.txt

 *Released: 7th September, 2015*

 * **(v.4)**  REMOVED:		The old manual black list option has been completely removed - in favour of the automatic black list system
+* **(v.4)**  CHANGED:		Revised the order of certain hooks being created to avoid the possible of pluggable.php not being loaded for PHP Shutdown

 = 4.10 Series =
 *Released: 23rd August, 2015*